|AT A GLANCE||PRICING||HEADLINE|

 The bed also provides pretty decent edge support for an all-foam bed.
 If you and your partner like to spread out, you won’t feel as if you’re going to roll right off the bed as you approach the edge.

 All in all, the flagship Casper mattress is a solid bed in a box.
 It’s honestly hard to find many negatives.
 Let’s face it—there’s a reason why the company has done so well.
 Plus, it’s relatively affordable.
-You can snag a queen size under the $950 mark with a coupon code.
+You can snag a queen size for about $1,100 or around the $1,000 mark with a coupon code.
+And remember, you might want to check out the new Casper Hybrid mattress.

 Purple, like Casper, has experienced tremendous success in the online mattress space over the past several years.